 Initially oriented to the military sector, Navantia has developped several ambitious Projects and Programmes for the Spanish Navy such as the frigate F-100, the amphibious assault ship LHD "Juan Carlos I", the combar supply ship "Cantabria" and currently the submarine S-80 and the construction of sea-going vessels.
 It has also involved in the design and final construction of the first diesel electric submarine of the world the S-81 Isaac Peral and the first gas propulsion vessel, the aircraft carrier Príncipe de Asturias.
 Currently the company has a major project with the Australian Royal Navy, and it has sell military vessels to Norway, Venezuela, Malaysia, Chile, India, Thailand, and Egypt.

-Due to the economic constraints, Navantia is investing in new projects seeking the diversification of activities from shipbuilding and repair towards the field of offshore wind energy.
-At this regard the state company is currently developing 3 high-tech projects, such as the design and construction of steel structures for the improvement of wind power plants (SEAMAR project), the design of floating-platforms and production procedures for its commercialisation (FLOATGEN project), and the development of floating- platform and offshore wind turbine for ocean wind speed measurement and prediction.(IN-OFF MET project).
+On the other hand, most of the private shipyards are specialized in High End Value Vessels, including Oceanographic Vessels, Sismic Vessels, Chemical Tankers, Ferries and Ro-Ro, Ro-Pax, Tuna Vessels, Suppliers and other offshore vessels etc. Due to the economic constraints, shipbuilding companies are investing in new projects seeking the diversification of activities from shipbuilding and repair towards the field of offshore wind energy.
+At this regard the state company Navantia is currently developing 3 high-tech projects, such as the design and construction of steel structures for the improvement of wind power plants (SEAMAR project), the design of floating-platforms and production procedures for its commercialisation (FLOATGEN project), and the development of floating- platform and offshore wind turbine for ocean wind speed measurement and prediction.(IN-OFF MET project).